tomhallmain/simple_image_compare/README.md

 The Directory Notes feature allows you to maintain persistent notes and marked files for individual directories.
 You can add notes to specific files, mark files for later reference, and export or import your notes and marked files as text or JSON files.
 This is separate from the runtime marked files used for moving files, making it useful for long-term organization and documentation of your media collections.

-## Prevalidation Rules
+## Prevalidation Rules and Classifier Actions

-The tool includes a flexible prevalidation system that can automatically process media before they're shown to the user.
+The tool includes a flexible prevalidation system that can automatically process media before they're shown to the user, as well as classifier actions that can be run ad-hoc on selected directories.
+Both are managed through a unified window.
 This is useful for:

 - Automatically skipping, hiding, or deleting unwanted media
 - Moving or copying media to specific directories based on content
-- Filtering media using CLIP embeddings, H5 image classifiers, PyTorch image classifiers, prompt string detection
+- Filtering media using CLIP embeddings, embedding prototypes, H5 image classifiers, PyTorch image classifiers, prompt string detection
 - Setting up rules that apply to specific directories
+- Running one-off classification actions on selected directories

-Prevalidation rules can be configured with:
+Prevalidation rules and classifier actions can be configured with:
 - Multiple validation types enabled simultaneously (OR logic - any type can trigger the action)
 - Positive and negative text prompts shared across embedding and prompt validation
+- **Embedding prototypes**: Create prototype embeddings from directories of sample images, then compare images against these prototypes.
+Supports both positive and negative prototypes with configurable weighting (lambda) for fine-tuning similarity matching
 - Custom thresholds for embedding-based matching
 - Different actions (skip, hide, notify, move, copy, delete, add mark)
 - Directory-specific rules
 - H5 model-based classification rules
 - PyTorch model-based classification rules (supports .pth, .pt, .safetensors, and .bin formats)

+Prevalidations automatically run on media as you browse, while classifier actions can be executed manually on selected media directories when needed.
 This feature is particularly useful for maintaining clean media collections and automating local content filtering, but it can be disabled at any time if desired.
 You can find an example H5 classifier that is known to work [here](https://github.com/FurkanGozukara/nsfw_model).

 ## Usage

 Clone this repository and ensure Python 3 and the required packages are installed from requirements.txt.

-Run `app.py` to start the UI, or provide the location of the directory containing images for comparison to `compare_embeddings.py` or `compare.py` at runtime.
+Run `app.py` to start the UI, or provide the location of the directory containing media files for comparison to `compare_embeddings.py` or `compare.py` at runtime.

 <details>
 <summary>Expand Details</summary>
-Useful for detecting duplicates or finding associations between large unstructured sets of image files.
-File management controls are available after the image analysis has completed.
+Useful for detecting duplicates or finding associations between large unstructured sets of media files.
+File management controls are available after the analysis has completed.

-Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or setting a search file in the UI before running comparison.
+Individual media files can be passed to search against the full data set by passing flag `--search` with the path of the search file, or setting a search file in the UI before running comparison.

 The color matching compare mode is faster than embedding comparison but less robust.
 In the group comparison case, since every image must be compared to every other image the time complexity is $\mathcal{O}(n^2)$.
-To remedy this issue for large image sets, set the `store_checkpoints` config setting to enable process caching to close and pick up where you left off previously, but ensure no files are added or removed from the comparison directory before restarting a compare.
+To remedy this issue for large media sets, set the `store_checkpoints` config setting to enable process caching to close and pick up where you left off previously, but ensure no files are added or removed from the comparison directory before restarting a compare job.

-When using embedding compare modes, you can search your images by text - both positive and negative.
+When using embedding compare modes, you can search your image-based media files by text - both positive and negative.
 Commas will break the texts to search into multiple parts, to be combined in a final set of results.
-If there is a good embedding signal for the search texts it will likely return the images you are looking for.
+If there is a good embedding signal for the search texts it will likely return the media files you are looking for.
 It will take a while to load the first time as embeddings need to be generated.
 If a list of preset text searches is defined in your config JSON, you can cycle between them with the dedicated shortcut found below.

 If a search image is set simultaneously with search text, its embedding will be factored into the search at a weight equal to a single search text part.
 </details>